adclz/iec-lsp-poc/README.md

 In VSC, click on Run and Debug.
 Several tasks are available:
- - **Launch**: Launch the VSC extension.
- - **Build LSP & Launch**: Build the LSP server and Launch the VSC extension.
+ - **Launch Extension**: Launch the VSC extension.
- - **Build Parser, LSP & Launch**: Build the parser, LSP server and Launch the VSC extension.
+ - **Attach to Server**: Debug the LSP server, run after launching the extension.

+### Run vscode insiders

+You'll need to run the **open-in-browser** script inside the vscode-extension package.

+If you're using WSL, there's a chance the static server launched by [vscode-test-web](https://github.com/microsoft/vscode-test-web) won't work.